MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ```
 ##### Description:
 If the Node has a Node descriptor, it's returned in this message.
 If the Node has not yet established its Node
-descriptor (for example, if it's still waiting on the router to get a public IP address), the `nodeDescriptorOpt`
+descriptor (for example, if it's still waiting on the router to get a public IP address) or will never have a
+Node descriptor (for example, if its neighborhood mode is not Standard), the `nodeDescriptorOpt`
 field will be null or absent.

 #### `financials`